mumble-voip/mumblekit/README.markdown

 Then, do the following:

- * Make MumbleKit (iOS) a direct dependency of your application's main executable target.
+ * Make MumbleKitCombined a direct dependency of your application's main executable target.

- * Drag libMumbleKit.a into the 'Link Against Libraries' section of your application's main executable target.
+ * Drag libMumbleCombined.a into the 'Link Against Libraries' section of your application's main executable target.

  * Add MumbleKit's src directory as a header search path for your application's